video-dev/media-ui-extensions/proposals/0007-live-edge.md

 |           |           |           |           |           |           |           |           |           |           |
 |___________|___________|___________|___________|___________|___________|___________|___________|___________|___________|
 |                                   | <--------- Live Edge Window ----------> | <- Seekable Live Edge                   | <- Advertised Live Edge
-^ seekable.start() *                ^ seekable.end() - liveEdgeOffset         ^ seekable.end()
+^ seekable.start() *                ^ liveEdgeStart                           ^ seekable.end()                          ^ N/A **
 ```

-* NOTE: There is a difference between the `seekable.start()` and the computed value of the start of the Live Edge Window (modeled in this proposal as `seekable.end() - liveEdgeOffset`).
+- \* NOTE: There is a difference between the `seekable.start()` and the computed value of the start of the Live Edge Window (modeled in this proposal as `liveEdgeStart`).
 For all common HAS specifications, live content will have a range of available segments advertised by their respective manifests/playlists.
 This ensures that playback environments can have latency/rebuffering and drift behind the Live Edge.
 This means that, even for "standard" live media content, we would not want the `seekable.start()` to be conflated with the start of the Live Edge Window.
 Additionally, this ensures support of "DVR" live content, either "standard" live DVR or "sliding window" DVR.
 In these cases, the content is intended to be seekable/retrievable not just programmatically, but also by viewer/users.
 It also means the range between `seekable.start()` and the start of the Live Edge Window may continue to grow.
+- \*\* NOTE: We currently have no proposed official API to expose the "Advertised Live Edge."

 ## Usage

-The API will both constrain `seekable.end()` to mean Seekable Live Edge and add a new `liveEdgeOffset` property so UI implementors can rely on these to indicate live playback and/or seek to live functionality.
+The API will both constrain `seekable.end()` to mean Seekable Live Edge and add a new `liveEdgeStart` property so UI implementors can rely on these to indicate live playback and/or seek to live functionality.

 ## Example: